Keeping your data safe

 Lawful Basis: Public task.

-As a political party we have require an understanding the political opinions of the UK electorate both nationally and on local campaigns and issues.
+As a political party we require an understanding of the political opinions of the UK electorate both nationally and on local campaigns and issues.
 This understanding is considered to be a fundamental part of our role in promoting democracy in the public interest.
 Political opinions are classed as ‘special category’ data under data privacy legislation and our processing of this data is in accordance with Article 9 (g) of the General Data Protection Regulations which states that “processing is necessary for reasons of substantial public interest, on the basis of Union or Member State law…”